How Does Health Insurance Work?

 Health insurance can get complicated and frustrating, so let’s try to simplify it for you to make it easier to understand the process and terms.
 First, if you have insurance, you know that you pay a monthly premium for the service.
 This premium is likely paid monthly quarterly, or annually.
 In exchange, your insurance company pays for certain medical costs.
 Health insurance works in the same way for drug rehab as it does for any other health condition.

 In addition to your monthly premiums, most people also have something called a deductible, which is the amount of money that you pay out of pocket before your insurance “kicks in” and pays for anything.
 For example, let’s say that you have a $500 deductible, and you haven’t spent money on any medical costs this year.
 If you stay in a hospital, and that stay costs $600, you’d have to cover $500 of that cost before the insurance company covered anything.
 There are other terms and complications attached to health insurance, but generally speaking, this is how insurance works.

 Will My Treatment Be Covered?

-In the same way that insurance companies cover treatment for other chronic illnesses, rehab insurance offers coverage as well.
+In the same way that insurance companies cover treatment for other chronic illnesses, alcohol or drug rehab insurance offers coverage as well.
 If your plan does cover addiction treatment, then you should absolutely use that coverage.
 After all, that’s why you’re paying for insurance in the first place.

 If you bought your insurance through the Marketplace (sometimes called “Obamacare”), then your treatment will definitely be covered, at least to some degree.